AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.4 SS External state abstraction needs to have an External option in its option_list
+      :Trace Unit: FE 7.1.4 SS External state abstraction needs to have an External option in its option_list

 #.
 A state abstraction which is declared with an ``option_list`` that includes